-The first thing you need to decide is how long you want to try going cold turkey on spending.
+The next thing you need to decide is how long you want to try going cold turkey on spending.
 You could do it for a single day, a week, a month, a year — it’s up to you.

 If it’s your first time on a no spend challenge, then I suggest starting with a week.
 Why a week?

 A one-day challenge is too short to see any real results.
 And trying to grind out a month-long no spend challenge might be overwhelming if you’ve never done one before.

 So, get out your calendar, pick the week you want to start your challenge and pencil in seven days of no spending.
 Having a visual reminder is a simple hack for sticking to your no spend plan once you start.

 No spend challenges require you to really get clear on what’s a need and what’s a want in your budget.